tfabris/BlueGigaEmpeg/README.md

 #### Edit compiler file to increase serial port buffer size:

-Once it is installed, you'll need to edit one of the compiler's filea to increase the size of the Arduino's serial port buffers.
+Once it is installed, you'll need to edit one of the compiler's files to increase the size of the Arduino's serial port buffers.
 The file that you need to edit will be the same on all operating systems, but the location of the file will be different depending on which OS you're using.
 The location will